dlwluena/energy-demand-forecasting-system/README.md

 This will automatically generate the required model files and predictions.

+## Research Perspective

+This project is not only about building a prediction model, but also understanding the behavior of energy systems.

+From the experiments, we observed that:

+- Machine learning models can capture general consumption patterns effectively
+- However, extreme peak demand remains difficult to predict
+- This highlights the importance of incorporating external factors such as weather and human activity

+This aligns with real-world challenges in energy forecasting and smart grid systems.

 # Results & Insights

 - Electricity demand shows strong **daily and seasonal patterns**